skip to main content

 In our last quarterly letter, we asked: “Will the priority be on pro-growth policies or will brakes be put on the economy?
 The choice seems obvious, but “America-first” rhetoric helped return the President-elect to office”.
+Looking back, we seemed to have our answer.

 Like an old pair of boots or a broken heart, once the U.S. equity markets started to unravel, they really unraveled.
 By quarter end, the NASDAQ finished the first quarter -10.4%, while the S&P 500 and Dow Jones indices sold off -4.5% and -1.3%, respectively.